LUMOS Project (Data Linkages)

 - LUMOS Resources

-LUMOS is a new partnership initiative between NSW Ministry of Health (MoH) and the South Western Sydney PHN (SWSPHN) to assist practices gain a stronger understanding of their patients' journey across the health system.
-This is an ethically approved program that securely links data across primary, ambulatory, and acute care and will launch in February within the SWSPHN region.
+LUMOS is a partnership initiative between NSW Ministry of Health (MoH) and the South Western Sydney PHN (SWSPHN) to assist practices gain a stronger understanding of their patients' journey across the health system.
+This is an ethically approved program that securely links data across primary, ambulatory, and acute care and was launched in 2019 in the SWSPHN region.

 Once consent has been received from practices to allow de-identified clinical data to be extracted about their patients, LUMOS presents a unique opportunity to improve patient care through actionable knowledge.

 - Generate insights into patient journeys across the healthcare system